Embed Code

 A symbol for the degree of acidity or alkalinity that is a scale from 0 – 14 that measures #0excludeGlossary balance – a pH of 7 is neutral, lower numbers indicate increasing acidity, and higher numbers increasing alkalinity.

-In chemistry, pH (/piːˈeɪtʃ/ pee-AYCH), also referred to as acidity or basicity, historically denotes "potential of hydrogen" (or "power of hydrogen").
-It is a logarithmic scale used to specify the acidity or basicity of aqueous solutions.
-Acidic solutions (solutions with higher concentrations of hydrogen (H+) ions) are measured to have lower pH values than basic or alkaline solutions.
+In chemistry, pH (/piːˈeɪtʃ/ pee-AYCH) is a logarithmic scale used to specify the acidity or basicity of aqueous solutions.
+Acidic solutions (solutions with higher concentrations of hydrogen (H+) cations) are measured to have lower pH values than basic or alkaline solutions.
+While the origin of the symbol 'pH' can be traced back to its original inventor, and the 'H' refers clearly to hydrogen, the exact original meaning of the letter 'p' in pH is still disputed; it has since acquired a more general technical meaning that is used in numerous other contexts.

-The pH scale is logarithmic and inversely indicates the activity of hydrogen ions in the solution
+The pH scale is logarithmic and inversely indicates the activity of hydrogen cations in the solution

 where [H+] is the equilibrium molar concentration of H+ (in M = mol/L) in the solution.
 At 25 °C (77 °F), solutions of which the pH is less than 7 are acidic, and solutions of which the pH is greater than 7 are basic.
 Solutions with a pH of 7 at 25 °C are neutral (i.e. have the same concentration of H+ ions as OH− ions, i.e. the same as pure water).
 The neutral value of the pH depends on the temperature and is lower than 7 if the temperature increases above 25 °C. The pH range is commonly given as zero to 14, but a pH value can be less than 0 for very concentrated strong acids or greater than 14 for very concentrated strong bases.